All You Need to About Digital Photography

-In photography and especially in digital photography, terms and concepts are often used that can stump even the pros.
-In order for you to be able to use and understand the jargon yourself, we’ll present you the 20 most important terms in the world of digital photography from exposure bracketing to zoom.
+In the world of photography, and especially digital photography, terms are sometimes used that can puzzle even the professionals.
+Learn the technical jargon and some practical application tips.
+Here we will introduce you to the 20 most important terms in digital photography from exposure bracketing to zoom.

 2. How long should the exposure time be?

 In general, a not-too-skilled photographer can use an exposure time as long as 1/60 of a second and hold the camera in their hands without camera shake.
 For taking photos with longer exposure times, it’s necessary to use a tripod.

 Resolution isn’t only important when printing photos.
 Image resolution describes the detail fidelity of the camera, which is characterised by the number of image elements (pixels) used.
 Depending on the given application, image resolution is depicted as the number of image elements (pixels), dots per inch (dpi), or dots per centimetre (dpcm).